Students who entered UC San Diego as Freshmen:

-Students are expected to complete the following fifty-two units by the end of their sophomore year.
+Students who entered as freshmen are expected to complete the following 52 units by the end of their 2nd year.
 All courses must be taken for a letter grade and passed with a minimum grade of C–.

-- Subject Domain Courses: Students must choose one of the following two-course sequences (eight units)
+- Subject Domain Courses (8 units): Students must choose 1 of the following 2-course sequences: